OCA/server-auth/base_user_show_email/README.rst

 The goal of this module is to untangle (a bit) these two fields.
 Here are the changes:

--  In the res.users form view:

-   -  Display a "Login" label instead of "Email" on the login field
-   -  Show the currently invisible email field and its label

 -  In the res.users tree view:

    -  Display the email field next to the login field